bisc/IPL/README.md

 ## Development build setup

-Prerequisites to have before installing IPL: Java 1.8
+Prerequisites to have before installing IPL: Java 1.8.

-Prerequisites to be installed: Eclipse Oxygen 4.7.1a, EMF 2.13.0, Xtext SDK 2.12.0, OSATE 2.3.0.
+Prerequisites to be installed below: Eclipse Oxygen 4.7.1a, EMF 2.13.0, Xtext SDK 2.12.0, OSATE 2.3.0.

 1) Download an appropriate [Eclipse Installer](https://wiki.eclipse.org/Eclipse_Installer) for your system.